 Chamberlain College of Nursing received accreditation from the New Jersey Board of Nursing, PO Box 45010, Newark, NJ 07101, (973) 504-6430.

 North Brunswick Campus FAQ

 At the BSN program at Chamberlain North Brunswick, you can transfer relevant credits from previous coursework—regardless of the field of study.
 Our North Brunswick campus welcomes transfer students from all walks of life and may give them a head start on their BSN degree.

 Our student nurses at Chamberlain North Brunswick have many scholarship opportunities from which to choose.
 Request more information to learn which financial aid options you may qualify for and which fit your situation best.

 The North Brunswick BSN program consists of a minimum of 122 credit hours: 56 credit hours in general education and 66 credit hours in the nursing major.

 View the BSN Degree Program Curriculum Plan to see what credits are required.

-Prospective nursing students begin the admission process by first completing an application and then interviewing with a Chamberlain admission representative.
-When all admission criteria are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program and cycle.
+Prospective North Brunswick nursing students apply for admission by completing an application and then interviewing with a Chamberlain North Brunswick admissions representative.
+When all admission criteria are satisfied, applicants are told in writing of their admission status to a specific Chamberlain program and cycle.
 Learn more about Chamberlain University’s bachelor nursing program in North Brunswick.